liviobue/bt_poseguardian/README.md

 MONGO_URI=your_mongo_uri_here
 ```

+And please edit the env variables in the docker-compose.yaml file.

 ### 🛠 Build Docker Images Locally

 To build the Docker images for both the backend and frontend locally, run: